 Old St Paul’s: A Biography of a Church

-The church is now known as Old St Paul’s, and for the last 50 years has fulfilled a new role in the city, welcoming visitors from around the world.
+The church is now known as Old St Paul’s, managed by Heritage New Zealand, and for the last 50 years has been a venue for thousands of events, and welcomed visitors from around the world.
 It is one of New Zealand’s most important heritage buildings, and an integral part of our city.

 This site explores the architecture and objects of the church, its congregation, clergy and community, and its myths and mysteries.
 The aim is to create ‘a biography of a church’.
-It has been compiled by historian Elizabeth Cox, who specialises in social and architectural history, and students from Victoria University.
+It has been compiled by historian Elizabeth Cox, who specialises in social and architectural history, with contributions from students at Victoria University.
 New research is added all the time.
 If you have any comments, please use the form below.

 We have written more than 100 stories on this site – check them out here.

 The church is managed and cared for by Heritage New Zealand.
-See their site here.
+To visit their site, click here.